 Pros and Cons of the Nuclear Family

 Each family type will have pros and cons.
 A family adapts according to its size and needs, and just because a family may be defined as nuclear does not mean there aren't strong bonds with extended family members.
 The reverse is also true in that just because one may live with extended family does not guarantee stronger bonds with each other.
-How each family encourages family values and connections varies, and there is no right or wrong family style.

 Changing Definition of Nuclear Families

 The definition of the nuclear family is changing to better reflect the current, more inclusive societal shifts that have occurred.
-While the traditional definition of a nuclear family may have only included two parents of opposite sexes, today's definition includes parents who identify as LGBTQIA who have biological or adopted children.
+While the traditional definition of a nuclear family may have only included two parents of opposite sexes, today's definition includes parents who identify as LGBTQ+ who have biological or adopted children.
 This shift in meaning creates an opportunity for outdated definitions to make way for more inclusive familial terms.